DUNE/dune-justin/docs/services.md

 proxies of users or grid jobs.

 - justin-wsgi-allocator - [allocator service](allocator-service.md), which responds to queries from generic jobs
-- justin-wsgi-commands - justIn commands service, which responds to queries from the [justin command](justin-command.md)
+- justin-wsgi-commands - justIN commands service, which responds to queries from the [justin command](justin-command.md)

-The [justIn dashboard](dashboard.md) is currently implemented as a Python3 CGI script.
+The [justIN dashboard](dashboard.md) is currently implemented as a Python3 CGI script.